HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 While this RFC proposes a general mechanism, it was developed in response to the needs of analysis to co-process data that are in multiple assay bundles.
 This section uses co-processing of multiple sequencing run from a given library as an example of the use of data groups to identify data that should be processed together.
 A key concept behind this proposal is that upstream submission should not be defining how downstream analysis groups inputs for processing.
 The analysis pipelines need to be able to group input based on ways that may not be defined at submission time.
 New analysis pipelines should be able to group inputs in arbitrary ways without requiring changes to the way data is packaged.

 ### Identifying data to co-process
-Pipelines that require grouping data from multiple sequencing assays (co-processing) subscribe to *PROJECT_SUBMISSIONS* events instead of per-bundle events.
+Pipelines that require grouping data from multiple sequencing assays (co-processing) subscribe to *PROJECT_SCOPES* events instead of per-bundle events.
 Unlike with the assay bundle per pipeline run, this makes the pipeline framework responsible for collecting assay bundles into pipeline runs.
 Pipelines that do not require co-processing continue to subscribe to assay bundle events and are unaffected.

 For full background and a detailed proposal on how these libraries are represented in the metadata see the RFC [Representing sequencing library preparations in the HCA DCP metadata standard](https://github.com/HumanCellAtlas/dcp-community/blob/68f0c42fc9bd55297be8c241663721271c90b694/rfcs/text/0010-rfc-library-preparation.md).